Society-for-Internet-Blaseball-Research/papers/blaserunning-and-shame/README.md

 [3]: Some data from Season 3 was lost due to siestas, blasphemy, and so, so many birds.

 [4]: The commissioner is doing a great job.

+## Future work

+Future work could identify changes with the combination of Enhanced Shame, a [Season 2 decree](https://blaseball.fandom.com/wiki/Season_2#Decrees) that did not pass, with Blaserunning.

+Researchers may also wish to perform a superior retabulation of the Season 2 standings with the Blaserunning rule applied to the latter half of the season for which we have data.